 Awkwardly enough, I enjoyed animetized Hitler-chan and his adventures in gaining power.
 It added suspense because instead of reading a black and white book, you could really see the emotions of the people there.
 You could see the sheer sentiment of the people when they cheer and shout unlike in the book where it is only written.

 Overall, I enjoyed the manga a little too much I think (lawl), but I recommend it to those who are fascinated of the Third Reich and/or the World War 2 era.
 Also if your history teacher needs a book report of Mein Kampf tomorrow, dump the book and read the manga instead.

 Just to clear the situation - nobody has done something like this before.
 And I'm not talking about Hitler and the WW2.
 I'm talking about the manga adaptation of his work "Mein Kampf".

-Now since the japs did take the German's side in the World War 2, it is not strange that Hitler's person is been used in anime and manga (not often, but sometimes we can see it, like in Fullmetal Alchemist: The Conqueror of Shaballa or Dragon Ball Z: Fusion Reborn).
+Now since the Japanese did take the German's side in the World War 2, it is not strange that Hitler's person is been used in anime and manga (not often, but sometimes we can see it, like in Fullmetal Alchemist: The Conqueror of Shaballa or Dragon Ball Z: Fusion Reborn).
 But the idea of making an adaptation of "Mein Kampf" is something rare, one of a kind even, I might say.
 And though

-this is a very short excursus into the Adolf's life story and with some author's remakes (like that he never wanted to be an architect - that's not true, trust me I've read the original of "Mein Kampf") this is a great outtake of some of best moments of the world's history.
+this is a very short excursus into the Adolf's life story and with some author's remakes (like that he never wanted to be an architect - that's not true, trust me I've read the original of "Mein Kampf") this is a great outtake of some moments of the world's history.

 I don't put anything for plot or characters, because everything is based on a true allknown story of the world conflict, but for a unique idea and lots of efforts publishing it, this manga gets 8/10 and my approval as something worthy of reading if you're to tired of reading some average manga about highschoolers but to lazy to read all the "Mein Kampf" yourselves.